-- Applicants without the prescribed academic requirements may be admitted to some courses as part-time students only; - Applicants without the stated program admission requirements may qualify by successfully completing admission tests as may be prescribed by the program division and approved by Academic Council.
+- Applicants without the prescribed academic requirements may be admitted to some courses as part-time students only; - Applicants without the stated program admission requirements may qualify by successfully completing admission tests as may be prescribed by the program division and approved by the Academic Council.

-2.03 Application Procedure
+2.03 Program Application

-Applications should be made using the online application site, or an application form available from the Admissions Office.
+Applications must be made using the online application site, or an application form available from the Admissions Office.

-Applicants will arrange to have transcripts for all prior education (high school, college, university) or, where applicable, proof of relevant work experience sent to the Admisions Office.
+Applicants will arrange to have transcripts for all prior education (high school, college, university) and any other required documents (i.e. immunization record) sent to the Admissions Office.